stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Next we load the model header:
+Next the model header is loaded:

 ```java
 Primitive primitive = Primitive.valueOf(in.readUTF());
 int count = in.readInt();
 ```

-The process of loading and re-constructing the model layout is slightly more complex since we have to lookup the class of the _type_ by name:
+The process of loading and re-constructing the vertex layout is slightly more complex since the component _type_ must be looked up by name:

 ```java
 int num = in.readInt();